neptune-ai/docs/docs/learn-about-neptune/nql.rst

 Introduction
 ------------
-Neptune Query Language (NQL) is a tool for advanced search for experiments in the experiments view (example below).
+Neptune Query Language (NQL) is a tool that enables you to apply complex filters to your experiments view (example below).
-The "type query" field above the table allows you to write complex queries (check syntax below) to search for experiments of interest.

 .. figure:: ../_static/images/others/nql_01.png
    :target: ../_static/images/others/nql_01.png